TidalWave Productions: Jason & the Argonauts

 Jason & the Argonauts: The Kingdom of Hades is a 2007 five-issue comic book miniseries created by David A. McIntee and Rantz based on ideas developed by Ray Harryhausen in his film Jason and the Argonauts (1963).

 A 1:6 scale figure of the Skeleton Warrior from the comics was released by Go Hero in 2008.

 The miniseries was followed by Jason & the Argonauts: Final Chorus (2014).

 Flying Saucers vs. the Earth

 Flying Saucers vs. the Earth is a 2008 four-issue comic book miniseries created by Ryan Burton and Alan Brooks based on ideas developed by Ray Harryhausen in his film Earth vs. the Flying Saucers (1956).
-In the story, the events of the film are re-imagined from the perspective of the alien invaders, identified here as the Sons of Aberann.
+In the story, the events of the film are re-imagined from the perspective of the alien invaders, identified here as the Sons of Aberrann.

 As part of a publicity campaign for the comic, a preview of the first issue was included on the 50th Anniversary DVD release of the film.